Our front porch was begging for an update.

 Unfortunately, I did not have any masonry bits so had to run back out to Home Depot to pick some up.
-Regular wood bits would fail pitifully against a hard surface like brick.
+Regular wood bits would fail pitifully against a hard surface such as brick.

 I was excited to try out my hammer drill for its actual purpose.
 All these years I’d been using it (very inconveniently due to its enormous size) as a regular wood drill.
 I got back home with my new masonry bits and pounded away at the wall.

 Eileen normally does all of the painting on our projects, and since she was pregnant, I had to do it myself.
-It would have went so quickly with a paint sprayer, but I did not have one of those.
+Painting the wood porch railings would have went so quickly with a paint sprayer, but I did not have one of those.

 Slowly though, the final picture started to take shape.
 I even repainted all the porch posts to make them pop with the railings.